bslockhart/Password-Generator-Automaton/README.md

 * THEN the password is either displayed in an alert or written to the page

 ## Mock Up
-The following mock up image shows required display:
+The following image shows the web application's appearance and functionality:
 ![Mock Up](./Develop/assets/images/mockup.png)

 ### Steps: